nelsoneto/mercolis/README.md

 **Mercolis** is a modern web application designed to simplify how you create and manage your shopping lists.
 Say goodbye to lost paper scraps and overly complicated apps!
 With a clean interface, dark mode, and real-time sync, Mercolis makes your grocery runs more efficient and organized.

+> Honestly, this idea popped into my head every time my wife and I needed to write down our market list.
+We'd either forget something, lose the note, or end up texting each other random items.
+So I thought: why not build something that actually solves this for us and maybe for other people too?

 > ⚠️ This is an ongoing project, with new features being added regularly.

 ---